2001 Quezon City local elections

 Local elections were held in Quezon City on May 14, 2001, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the four Congressmen, and the councilors, 6 in each of the city's four legislative districts.

 Background

 Mayor Mel Mathay was term limited, and he ran as representative for fourth district.
 His place was contested by Fourth District Rep. Feliciano Belmonte Jr., actor Rudy Fernandez and 2nd district representative Dante Liban.

 Vice Mayor Fe Consuelo "Connie" Angeles was on her first term, and ran for re-election for second term.
-She faced former Vice Mayor and defeated 1998 mayoral candidate Herbert Constantine "Bistek" Bautista, Fernandez's running-mate.
+She faced former Vice Mayor and defeated 1998 mayoral candidate Herbert Bautista, Fernandez's running-mate.

 Results

 For Mayor

 Fourth District Rep. Feliciano Belmonte Jr. won over actor Rudy Fernandez and 2nd district representative Dante Liban.